xueshibing/stratum-mining-litecoin/README.md

-stratum-mining
+stratum-mining-litecoin
 ==============

-Basic implementation of bitcoin mining pool using Stratum mining protocol.
+Basic implementation of litecoin mining pool using Stratum mining protocol.

 This fork includes database optimisations for MySQL and password hashing using a salt.

+This fork is currently in testing.
+Please let me know if there is anything broken.

+Installation Instructions can be found in the INSTALL

 JSON API
 --------